 Anyone, living anywhere could find themselves in the situation of losing their source of income.
 Whether that is because you lost a job, are in between jobs while job hunting, dealing with a medical situation or having a family crisis.
 This is where an Emergency fund is so important.
 It allows you to pay your bills while you don’t have a normal income.

-What if you don’t have an Emergency Fund?
+What if you lost your job and don’t have an Emergency Fund to lean on?
 What steps should you take?

-If I were in this situation (and in fact my Mom and I were years ago) I would immediately limit my spending to the bare minimum.
+If I were in a situation of no job and income and didn’t have an emergency fund for my immediate expenses (and in fact my Mom and I were years ago) I would immediately limit my spending to the bare minimum.

 Even between jobs I also adjusted my spending to live on the bare minimum.